© 2018 Leo Salomaa

-You’re going to need miniatures to play Xenotactics.
-The game is aimed at 28-32mm miniatures but the scale is up to you.
-You’ll find that most popular miniature ranges are close to this scale.
-All miniatures need to be fixed on bases.
-The shape of the base is up to you.
+Xenotactics is aimed at 28-32mm miniatures.
+All miniatures need to be fixed on bases but the shape of the base is up to you.
 Miniatures are called models in the rules.

 Before the game starts players design their warband.
 This is the group of models they will use during the game.

 At the start of the game, players deploy terrain and warbands on the gaming table.
 After this the game starts.
 Players activate their warbands in turns as models are moved around the battlefield and dice are rolled.
 The battle rages on and legends are made.

 As the dust settles one warband stands victorious.
 The other warband has been taken out or another mission objective has been fulfilled.

 - Move: 3 to 9, Movement distance in inches and probability to dodge.

 - Attack: 3 to 9, Probability to hit when attacking.